-MPDs are usually not preventable or curable.
-The goals of MPD treatment are to slow the progression of the disease and to alleviate the symptoms and complications brought on by excessive, insufficient, and dysfunctional blood cell production.
-With polycythemia vera, frequent phlebotomies, the removal of pints of blood, are used to decrease the number and volume of RBCs in the blood.
-Once RBCs have been lowered as close to normal limits as possible, the person is monitored, and occasional phlebotomies are used to keep the levels under control.
+Treatment may include removal of the volume of problematic blood cells.
+For example, with polycythemia vera, frequent phlebotomies, the removal of pints of blood, are used to decrease the number and volume of red blood cells in the blood.
+Once RBCs have been lowered as close to normal limits as possible, the person is monitored and occasional phlebotomies are used to keep the levels under control.